Iwan (Yitzhak) Salomon: Jewish community involvement

 He played a leading role in funding and organizing the establishment of the Jewish HBS (Higher Secondary School) in Amsterdam, which later became known as the "Maimonides Lyceum".

-In the 1930s, when German-Jewish refugees began arriving in the Netherlands, Salomon—himself of German origin—worked tirelessly to help integrate them into the local kehilla (Jewish community).
+In the 1930s, when German-Jewish refugees began arriving in the Netherlands, Salomon—himself of German origin—worked to help integrate them into the local kehilla (Jewish community).
 He also donated funds to refurbish the lounge in the Sisters’ House of the Dutch Israelite Hospital on Nieuwe Keizersgracht.

 Following the outbreak of World War II, Salomon managed to emigrate with his family to Canada, seeking safe shores from Nazi-occupied Europe.
 During his time in Montreal, Salomon became active in the local Jewish community and played a key role in renovating the interior of the Spanish and Portuguese Synagogue, where Captain Sebag Montefiore served as president.
 (Note: In early 1939, they crossed the North Sea via England, arriving in Halifax, and continued by train for 24 hours to Montreal.
 Although the family had originally intended to settle in Toronto, the winter travel proved too difficult, and they decided to remain in Montreal.)

 Later, after relocating to New York, Salomon continued his philanthropic and communal work.
 He assisted in establishing the Sephardic Studies Program at Yeshiva University, supporting initiatives that promoted the study and preservation of Sephardic heritage and culture within the broader Jewish academic framework.

 Later life

 He eventually settled in New York City, where he joined the congregation of the Spanish and Portuguese Synagogue near Central Park.

 After the Second World War, Salomon remained deeply concerned about the fate of Dutch Jewry.
 He corresponded with returning rabbis and financed efforts to rebuild Jewish communal life in Amsterdam.
-He also contributed to the Conference of European Rabbis.
+He also contributed to the Conference of European Rabbis to strengthen the post-war Orthodox Jewish communities.

-In 1969, Salomon was honored with the title of Chower חבר by the Chief Rabbi of France, Rabbi Jacob Kaplan, in recognition of his lifelong dedication to Jewish causes.
+In 1969, Salomon was honored with the title of Haver חבר by the Chief Rabbi of France, Rabbi Jacob Kaplan, in recognition of his lifelong dedication to Jewish causes.